 Can you share the pitch Sallyanne used for your book?

-Yes. … “A contemporary Wuthering Heights, HURTS SO GOOD is a young adult psychological thriller about twisted love, obsession and sacrifice, set against the stunning backdrop of remote Norwegian fjords and an abandoned wolf reservation.”
+Yes. … “A contemporary Wuthering Heights, THE HURTING is a young adult psychological thriller about twisted love, obsession and sacrifice, set against the stunning backdrop of remote Norwegian fjords and an abandoned wolf reservation.”

 Chicken House obviously have a great name in the industry, but what made you sure they were the right publishers for you?